 General Data Protection Regulation (GDPR): General Data Protection Regulation ((EU) 2016/679).
-Personal data is subject to the legal safeguards specified in the GDPR.
+Personal data, processed in the EU by a data controller based in the UK, is subject to the legal safeguards specified in the UK GDPR.

 Personal data is any information relating to an identified or identifiable natural person (data subject) who can be identified, directly or indirectly by reference to an identifier such as a name, identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
 Personal data includes sensitive personal data and pseudonymised personal data but excludes anonymous data or data that has had the identity of an individual permanently removed.
 Personal data can be factual (for example, a name, email address, location or date of birth) or an opinion about that person's actions or behaviour.